 No matter the circumstance, there has always been a time (usually when sitting in traffic on the way to work) when we’ve wanted to chuck it all and quit our drudge of a desk job.
 It’s a nice daydream isn’t it?
-Just imagine: Wouldn’t it be nice to do what you really want to do instead of what you’re supposed to do, or what you have to do?
+Just imagine: Wouldn’t it be nice to do what you really want to do instead of what you’re supposed to do, or what you have to dFo?

 These questions are the topic of a video narrated by the late author Alan Watts.
 Watts, a native of London, became fascinated with Far Eastern life at a young age.
 After a short stint as an Episcopal priest in Chicago, he left the church to focus on Asian studies.
 His studies led him to Zen Buddhism, which he wrote and spoke extensively about.

 Watts’ worldview changed radically with his immersion in Zen philosophy.
 The video “What If Money Was No Object” is one in a series of audio lectures he recorded before his passing in 1973.

 One of the main points of this talk is the futility of earning a college degree simply as a way to earn money, just like you would get some personal $10000 loans 24/7 application processing or some long term installment loans approved.
 Watts speaks of a situation involving graduating students who come to him for career advice, during a time when he worked as a vocational counselor.

 Watts’ first question to the students is, “What would you like to do if money were no object?”
 The reply was usually, “Well, I’d like to be an artist/painter/writer/….”
 Watts then turns the conversation back to the point, “You can’t earn any money that way.”
 What Watts is looking for is an admission from the student that they are only looking for a way to earn money.